-TRS provides retirement, disability annuities, and death and survivor benefits.
-The benefit and contribution provisions of TRS are authorized by state law and may be amended by the Legislature.
+The TRS Plan provides retirement, disability annuities and death and survivor benefits.
+The benefit and contribution provisions of the TRS Plan are authorized by state law and may be amended by the Legislature.
 The pension benefit formulas are based on members' average annual compensation and years of service credit.
 The standard annuity is 2.3 percent of the average of the five highest annual salaries multiplied by years of service credit.
-For grandfathered members who were hired on or before August 31, 2005 and meet certain criteria, the standard annuity is based on the average of the three highest annual salaries.
-TRS does not provide automatic cost-of-living adjustments.
+For grandfathered embers who were hired on or before August 31, 2005 and meet certain criteria, the standard annuity is based on the average of the three highest annual salaries.
+The plan does not provide automatic cost of living adjustments.